vchub/math-gym/.prompt/p.md

 Task:

+We want to change nav bar.
+now:
+Quizzes
+My Results
+My Account
+Other Students
+Create Quiz

+want:
+Quizzes
+Results
+Create Quiz
+Account

+- Other Students (link in Account)

+if we click through Other Students -> View results (for a student) we got an
+error:
+hook.js:608 No routes matched location "/results/JbLETitxlgY77CXV2bzLrLjDZgq2"

 We want to be able to see detailed results of quiz.
 On "My Results" and Other Students -> Quiz Results the quiz result will be a link to Details.